microsoft/qlib/docs/advanced/serial.rst

 .. code-block:: Python

     ##=============dump dataset=============
-    dataset.to_pickle(path="dataset.pkl") # dataset is the instance of qlib.data.dataset.DatasetH
+    dataset.to_pickle(path="dataset.pkl") # dataset is an instance of qlib.data.dataset.DatasetH

     ##=============reload dataset=============
     with open("dataset.pkl", "rb") as file_dataset: